Yuriy Artemenko: State activity

 February 4 - November 8, 2005 - Head of Zaporizhia Regional State Administration.

 Ukrainian deputy of V convocation from April 2006 to November 2007 Unit "Our Ukraine», No. 55 in the list.
 At the time of election, temporarily not working, a member of party "Nasha Ukraina".
 A member of the Unit "Our Ukraine" (since April 2006).

 Deputy Chairman of the Committee on Environmental Policy, Natural Resources and Elimination of Consequences of Chornobyl Catastrophe (July 2006).

 In 2008-2010. led the Public Council under the State Broadcasting Committee of Ukraine.

 From July 2010 to June 2011. - Deputy Minister of Culture and Tourism of Ukraine, was in charge of tourism and the football championship Euro-2012.

+In October 2011, he passed the exams and received a certificate of the right to practice law (decision of the Kyiv City Council of Professional Qualifications No. 4715 of 25.10.2011).

 From 2013 - Freelance Advisor to the Minister of Foreign Affairs of Ukraine.

 July 7, 2014 President of Ukraine appointed chairman of the National television and radio broadcasting council of Ukraine.
 He resigned from this position on May 4, 2019.

+In 2015, the National Council of Ukraine on Television and Radio Broadcasting, headed by Yuriy Artemenko, removed from the national airwaves more than 10 Russian TV channels, as well as foreign films and programs featuring persons who called for war, aggressive actions or their propaganda.
+In 2015-2016, efforts were made to expand television and radio broadcasting in the ATO area and the temporarily occupied Crimea.
+In addition, the National Council under the leadership of Yuriy Artemenko carefully monitors the fulfillment of quotas for Ukrainian songs and language by domestic radio stations.In general, during 2015-2019, the National Council under the leadership of Yuriy Artemenko removed more than 70 Russian TV channels from the Ukrainian airwaves.

+Since June 2019 - Vice President of the international film company Star Media.
+In February 2022, after the beginning of Russia's full-scale invasion, he resigned from this position.

+Since 2020 - Chairman of the Supervisory Board of the Karpenko-Kary Kyiv National University of Theater, Cinema and Television.

+Executive Secretary of the Supervisory Board of the Bogomolets National Medical University.